Buildings

 Read article , opens in a new tab

-A stadium seating area with plants.
-A rooftop garden.
+A stadium seating area with greenery and two people chatting.
+A rooftop garden is shown with buildings in the background.
 An entryway leading to elevator doors.
 Two people and a dog are shown in a floral-themed seating area.
 A cafe setting with two people working behind a counter.

 Fulfillment centers